ma-yo-wa/show-watchlist/README.md

 To get the app running locally:

 - Clone this repo
-- `yarn install` to install all req'd dependencies
+- `yarn install` to install all required dependencies
-- `yarn start` to start the local server (this project uses create-react-app)
+- `yarn start` to start the local server
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.